 They arrived at the border near Kazanci (BIH) at the coordinates 43.037979, 18.654556.
 Even though the ride was quite fast, the respondent didn’t feel too afraid in the backspace, but felt uncomfortable when there were road bends.

 The group of four were then told to get into the white van of the Bileca authorities.
-In the car, there were already two other people on the move.
+In the van, there were already two other people on the move.
 Again, all of them had to sit on the plain floor.
 After a ten minutes of driving, the car stopped near to a rubbish bin and the respondent saw one of the officers throwing the bag with the crushed phones, chargers, powerbanks and medicine into the bin.
-They continued the drive until they reached a small police station at the border post of Klobuk (BIH) at the coordinates 42.7105268,18.5464835.
-There, they were locked into three rooms, two in each.
-They asked for food and something to drink.
-The officers, wearing uniforms with no red-white emblems but with the Bosnian flag, brought them water but denied the food.
+They continued the drive until they reached a small police station at the border post of Klobuk (BIH) at around 2 pm (see on the map).

 “In general they were friendly.”